Welcome to today's edition of the Rush 24-7 podcast.

 The Republican Party didn't get into gear on this.

-It it was like extracting teeth.
+It was like extracting teeth.

 The media is not on our side.

-The media is always going to be in the side of the Democrats, they're always going to be in the side of Obama.
+The media is always going to be in the side of the Democrats, always going to be in the side of Obama.

-So their effort here is to essentially limit the damage to the IRS as much as they can.
+Their effort here is to essentially limit the damage to the IRS as much as they can.

-There are just certain things they know the media that the public is not going to accept, no matter how the media treats it.
+There are just certain things they know the media, that the public is not going to accept, no matter how the media treats it.

 So get in there and limit the damage as much as possible because the IRS has to remain functioning and dominant in their world.